 If a policy is cancelled early, we're likely to tell you to give a pro-rata refund, taking off a small fee for administration.
 But if the customer has already used their GAP insurance, we’ll usually say it’s fair not to give any refund.

 In some cases, we may also ask you to compensate the customer for any distress or inconvenience they've experienced as a result of the problem.

 Read more about how we award compensation.

 GAP insurer won’t cover full cost of finance because of policy term

-Customer cancels GAP policy, but receives less than expected
+Consumer cancels GAP policy but receives less than expected

-Customer refuses replacement car, and claim is rejected
+Consumer refuses replacement car and claim is rejected